 - Admission to the Georgia State Bar required

-- 6+ years criminal trial, appellate, and / or post-conviction litigation experience required
+- 8+ years litigation experience required, including at least 6 years criminal trial, appellate, and / or post-conviction litigation experience

-- An understanding of and dedication to indigent defense and GIP’s mission
+- A passion for and dedication to indigent defense, anti-racism, and GIP’s mission

 - Excellent written and oral communication skills